awsdocs/amazon-eks-user-guide/doc_source/add-on-kubecost.md

 For information about the add\-on, see[AWS Cloud Billing Integration](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations) in the Kubecost documentation\.

-If your cluster is version `1.23` or later, you must have the [Store Kuberentes volumes with Amazon EBS](ebs-csi.md) installed on your cluster\. otherwise you will receive an error\.
+If your cluster is version `1.23` or later, you must have the [Store Kubernetes volumes with Amazon EBS](ebs-csi.md) installed on your cluster\. otherwise you will receive an error\.

 ## Service account name<a name="add-on-kubecost-service-account-name"></a>